Youth Culture, Deviance and Society ESH4077

 Short Description

-This course is concerned with tracing the economic and social origins of distinct youth and subcultural forms and practices from the late nineteenth century to the late twentieth century.
+This course is concerned with tracing the economic and social origins of distinct youth and subcultural forms and practices during the twentieth century.
 It examines changes and continuities in consumption, crime, music and fashion, linked to political, social and economic shifts in Britain, Europe and the United States of America.
-Some of the issues which will be addressed are: how consumption and consumerism helped create distinct youth subcultures; how class, gender, sexuality and race shaped subcultural participation; how certain subcultures were perceived as deviant, and what responses these provoked from national and local authorities.
-The course will engage with movements such as punk, skinhead, working-class gangs, and emergent sexual subcultures.
+The course will consider how and why distinct youth subcultures formed; who participated in these subcultures; and what responses these provoked from national and local authorities.

 Timetable